amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ## Deploy the primary Coherence cluster

-We will deploy the first Coherence cluster in the London OKE cluster.
+We will deploy the first Coherence cluster in the Ashburn OKE cluster.
 A pre-built manifest file defines all the resources needed to run a Coherence cluster for object storage and another, storage-disabled Coherence cluster for the user interface.
 The manifests are stored in a git repo that can be cloned in Cloud Shell and then deployed.
 Clone the repo:

 ```
 git clone https://gitlab.osc-cloud.com/coherence-workshop/coherence-demo.git